On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Sections of Generalized Balls

+\begin{remark} We should remark that the proof of Theorem \ref{thm:general_p_bounds} does not provide an explicit intermediate bound in the likes of \eqref{eq:I1-upper-intermediate}, and thus we do not have a result similar to Corollary \ref{cor:B1n-bound} for $p>1$.
+This is a natural consequence of the fact that in contrast to the case $p=1$, we cannot explicitly compute $\gamma_p$ for general $p>1$. \end{remark}

-which yields the desired bound $\prod_{j\in J}\delta_j^{-\frac{\kappa_j}{2}}\ls 2^{\frac{|J|-n-1}{2}}$. \end{proof} {\bf Acknowledgements.} The authors acknowledge support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the call “Basic research Financing (Horizontal support of all Sciences)” under the National Recovery and Resilience Plan “Greece 2.0” funded by the European Union–NextGeneration EU (H.F.R.I.
-Project Number:15445).\\ The authors would also like to thank Alexandros Eskenazis for many helpful discussions.
+{\bf Acknowledgements.} The authors acknowledge support by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the call “Basic research Financing (Horizontal support of all Sciences)” under the National Recovery and Resilience Plan “Greece 2.0” funded by the European Union–NextGeneration EU (H.F.R.I.
+Project Number:15445).
+The first named author is also supported by Project PID2022-137294NB-I00 funded by MICIU/AEI/10.13039/501100011033/.\\ The authors would also like to thank Alexandros Eskenazis for many helpful discussions.